missena-corp/gally/ISSUES.md

 - Could we have default values for the .gallu.yml file.
 For instance:
   - the name could match the directory name by default
   - the default strategies compare-to branch could be `master`
-- WHat happens if you have no intersection with the `main` branch?
+- What happens if you have no intersection with the `main` branch?
+- I would suggest we differentiate build which would be part of the `script:`` section from the some kind of `push artefact` stage that would be part of the general section and is currently named `build`.
+I.e. I don't like the current naming

 ## Environment variables